Can Continuous Testing Help You Resolve Your Software Failures?

 The chance to launch a new functionality in the market ahead of the competition, such as Bluetooth connected devices, Apple Pay, and facial recognition, can frequently be seen as a difference between winning and losing.
 Nonetheless, in an attempt to accomplish customer demand, many companies are powerless in ensuring the provision of optimal performance, functionality, as well as anticipated quality.

 Many enterprises have still not progressed in their software testing processes as they should have.
 A failure in putting the latest best practices in action, an absence of capabilities using the latest technologies and tools, and complications in putting together the right team and the much-needed skill sets are all together hindrances.
-Moreover, the faster pace that is driven by DevOps and Agile methodologies only tend to expose those inadequacies and limitations further.
+Moreover, the faster pace that is driven by DevOps and Agile methodologies only tends to expose those inadequacies and limitations further.

 In different surveys conducted in the near past, participants have stated that at different instances their teams are facing challenges due to the increasing complexity of software testing and the mounting pressure to guarantee smooth and seamless processes and integrations.